Essential APPLICATION InfO for

-2. Personal qualities: I’m looking for composers who can be collegial and supportive, open-minded to the different backgrounds and aesthetics of their fellow composers, who would like to make new friends, and who I would feel happy to welcome to my own home.
+2. Personal qualities: I’m looking for composers who can be collegial and supportive, open-minded to the different backgrounds and aesthetics of their fellow composers, who would like to make new friends, and who I would feel happy to welcome into my own home.
 I’m also looking for composers who have an impressive work ethic and who understand they’ll hear from mentors who will take them seriously and give them tough, discerning feedback.
 I’m especially interested in composers who feel that the Academy’s commitment to arts citizenship is in step with their own personal ethos.
 I'm also looking for composers who could be potential recipients of support from the Alumni Support Initiative.

 3. Fit: Admittedly highly subjective!
 I’ll be going on instinct to carefully and honorably decide whether I can be of utmost service to each and every applicant, much in the vein of a private teacher deciding who to accept into his or her private studio.
 Don't be surprised if I solicit the input of my faculty artists and an additional established composer or two to make final decisions on successful applicants.
 You are taken seriously!